nuxt/telemetry/README.md

 ## Thank you

-We want to thank you for participating in this telemetry program to help us better understand how you use Nuxt.js to keep improving it 💚
+We want to thank you for participating in this telemetry program to help us better understand how you use Nuxt to keep improving it 💚

+## Development

+- Run `yarn dev:prepare` to generate type stubs.
+- Use `yarn dev` to start [playground](./playground) in development mode.

 ## License

 [MIT License](./LICENSE)

-Copyright (c) NuxtJS Team